henry410213028/fb-group-crawler/README.md

 ## Executing

-Crawler use redis as a job queue, you should start redis-server before crawler execution
+Crawler use redis as a job queue, you should start redis-server before crawler execution, if you don't have redis in local machine, refer to "Docker" section

 Program will stop until all of the posts and comments be collected, or press "Ctrl + c" to stop manually